wctaiwan/articulate/readme.md

 * Otherwise, please make sure Articulate has the required permissions on the indicated files.

 ## Updating your website
+*Important: Do not place any content manually in any file Articulate writes to.
+It will be irrecoverably overwritten.*

 ### Creating new posts
 Upload text files with file names in the format of `YY-MM-DD-short_name.txt` to `_posts/` and then go to `update/`.